 Adoption has shown me all the things I thought I knew, but I don’t.
 It has humbled me and made me courageous.

-My hope is that I forever sit and listen and learn from others in the adoption community, particularly those living the other pieces of the experience.
+I hope that I forever sit and listen and learn from others in the adoption community, particularly those living the other pieces of the experience.
 Moreover, I hope to be an aid in helping restore biological connections and finding ways to mend our very broken system.
 If I do anything, I hope it is to uplift the voices of adoptees, people of color, and birth families.

 Adoption, you are tragic and broken, but I’m unendingly grateful for you.
 You exponentially expanded our family in endless ways.
 Thank you.